Dogs detect COVID-19 faster & better than tests

 Prof. Tommy Dickey of the University of California, Santa Barbara and Heather Junqueira of BioScent Detection Dogs reviewed 29 studies where dogs were used to detect COVID-19.
 The studies were performed using over 31,000 samples by over 400 scientists from more than 30 countries using 19 different dog breeds.
 In some studies, the scent dogs sniffed people directly, sometimes in public places as a health screening.
 In others, the dogs sniffed patient samples such as sweat, saliva or urine samples.

-In the majority of studies, the scent dogs demonstrated similar or better sensitivity and specificity than the current gold-standard RT-PCR tests or antigen tests.
-In one study, four of the dogs could detect the equivalent of less than 2.6 x 10−12 copies of viral RNA per milliliter.
-This is equivalent to detecting one drop of any odorous substance dissolved in ten and a half Olympic-sized swimming pools and is three orders of magnitude better than modern scientific instruments.
+In the majority of studies, scent dogs have shown equal or superior sensitivity and specificity compared to the current gold-standard RT-PCR tests or antigen tests.
+In a particular study, four of these dogs exhibited the incredible ability to detect viral RNA in quantities as small as less than 2.6 x 10−12 copies per milliliter.
+To put this in perspective, it is like detecting one drop of a specific odor dissolved in ten and a half Olympic-sized swimming pools, which is three orders of magnitude more accurate than modern scientific instruments.

-The dogs could detect COVID-19 in symptomatic, pre-symptomatic and asymptomatic patients, along with new COVID variants and even long COVID.
-A major benefit of using the dogs was their speed – they could provide a result in seconds to minutes, and did not require expensive lab equipment or create mountains of plastic waste, unlike conventional diagnostic approaches.
+The dogs have demonstrated their capability to detect COVID-19 in symptomatic, pre-symptomatic, and asymptomatic patients, including new COVID variants and cases of long COVID.
+One of the significant advantages of using scent dogs is their rapidity; they can provide results within seconds to minutes, eliminating the need for expensive lab equipment and reducing the generation of plastic waste, which is common in conventional diagnostic approaches.

-“Although many people have heard about the exceptional abilities of dogs to help humans, their value to the medical field has been considered fascinating, but not ready for real-world medical use,” said Prof. Dickey.
-“Having conducted this review, we believe that scent dogs deserve their place as a serious diagnostic methodology that could be particularly useful during pandemics, potentially as part of rapid health screenings in public spaces.
-We are confident that scent dogs will be useful in detecting a wide variety of diseases in the future."
+Prof. Dickey stated, "While people have recognized the extraordinary abilities of dogs to assist humans, their potential in the medical field has been regarded as intriguing but not yet ready for real-world medical use."
+However, after conducting this comprehensive review, they believe that scent dogs have earned their place as a credible diagnostic methodology, particularly valuable during pandemics, potentially facilitating swift health screenings in public spaces.
+They have great confidence that scent dogs will prove effective in detecting a wide range of diseases in the future.

-Prof. Dickey and Heather Junqueira added that they feel that the impressive international COVID scent dog research described in their paper, perhaps for the first time, demonstrates that medical scent dogs are ready for mainstream medical applications.
+Prof. Dickey and Heather Junqueira expressed their conviction that the remarkable international COVID scent dog research detailed in their paper demonstrates, perhaps for the first time, that medical scent dogs are prepared for widespread medical applications.